-Bits Description information.
-If t ormatted to use end-to s the action to take for the protection -end protection information, then this Metada ata Size PRACT Value 8B Protection Information Format 16B Protection Information Format Description 03 1b 8B 16B The protection information is stripped (read) or inserted (write).
+Bits Description info rmation.
+If the ormatted to use end-to s the action to take for the protection -end protection information, then this Metada nta Size PRACT Value 8B Protection Information Format 16B Protection Information Format Description 03 1b 8B 16B The protection information is stripped (read) or inserted (write).
 1b > 8B > 16B The protection information is passed (read) or replaces the protection information in the metadata (write).
-Ob Any Any The protection information is passed (read and write). fields that shall not formatted be checked as part of end-to-end data protect information check field specifies the ction processing.
-If the namespace is en this field shall be ignored by the Bit Definition 02:00 02 Guard Check: If set to '1' enables protection information checking of the Guard field.
-If cleared to '0', the Guard field is not checked.
-01 enables protection information eared to '0', the Application Tag 00 checking of the Lo nables protection information Tag field.
+0b Any Any The protection information is passed (read and write).
+Protection Information Check (PRCHK): The protection information check field specifies the fields that shall be checked as part of end-to-end data protection processing.
+If the namespace is not formatted to use end-to-end protection information, then this field shall be ignored by the controller.
+Refer to section 5.2.
+Bits Definition 02:00 02 et to '1' enables protect ed to '0', the Guard fiel tion information checking of the dis not checked.
+01 checking of the App Application Tag Check: If set to '1' enables protection information checking of the Application Tag field.
+If cleared to '0', the Application Tag field is not checked.
+00 checking of the Lo enables protection information Tag field.
 If cleared to '0', the necked.